Overview of Native Development

 Description Completely specific to a given platform, such as iOS, Android, or Windows

-Best for: Consumer apps requiring high standard of UI/UX, or apps requiring complex device functionality
+Best for: Consumer apps requiring a high standard of UI/UX, or apps requiring complex device functionality

 Content-heavy apps, especially those that can take advantage of pre-existing Web content, such as retail apps or e-readers